 - Coronavirus Explained for Kids (for younger elementary students)

 2. Practicing Listening with Auto-Scored Multiple Choice Quizzes

 (1 quiz = ~15 min. learning time)

 Auto-scored multiple choice quizzes can be assigned to students online, with or without the interactive transcript, to support students’ listening comprehension.
 Quizzes can be assigned to the whole class or to individual students.
+You can also allow students to select and take their own quizzes based on their interest.
 Upon completing a quiz, students immediately see their quiz results, including correct answers, and teachers can view and analyze results from their dashboards.
 Teachers can assign quizzes whether or not they have also assigned listening comprehension questions.

 3. Making Curriculum Connections with Standards-Aligned Lessons

 Standards-aligned lessons address popular curriculum topics in English language arts, social studies, and science.
 Listenwise sources podcasts from public radio and other producers of high quality educational audio content.
 Listenwise lessons help students develop listening comprehension and other core literacy skills and build academic vocabulary and background knowledge in a wide range of domains.
 They offer opportunities for students to engage in critical thinking about important topics and make connections between the curriculum and the world outside of school.

 Here are some ideas for structuring remote lessons: